wondrousWebWorks/burgersaurus-rex/testing.md

 - **Verdict**

     This bug was squashed, and the light and dark mode font colours display as expected. :heavy_check_mark:

+#### Payment_intent.succeeded webhook not working

+- **Bug**

+    Trying to submit the checkout form did not result in the `payment_intent.succeeded` webhook being handle as expected.
+Instead, an HTTP status code of 500 was returned and no confirmation email was sent.

+- **Fix**

+    Inspecting the Heroku logs using the command `heroku logs --tail --app burgersaurus-rex` revelaed that an HTTP 500 status code was returned when trying to handle **payment_intent.succeeded** requests.
+An error message was displayed stating that an unknown attribute, `data`, was found in payment intents.

+    Further inspection of the **events** panel in my Stripe account showed that there were unhandled webhooks for **payment_intent.succeeded** requests.

+    Adding several `print` statements to the `handle_payment_intent_succeeded` method in the `Stripe_Web_Hook_Handler` class in **webhook-handler.py** printed out the payment intent as received by the method.
+Comparing the payment intent printed this way to the payment intent on Stripe's site, I noticed that I was trying to access values in the payment intent using key values in dot notation on the incorrect order.

+    The original statement looked like this:

+    `order_total = round(intent.data.charges[0].amount / 100, 2)`

+    The correct statement is:

+    `order_total = round(intent.charges.data[0].amount / 100, 2)`

+- **Verdict**

+    This bug was squashed, and the webhook handler works as expected and now result in confirmation emails being sent successfully. :heavy_check_mark:

 ### Existing Bugs